yokolet/dazzling-leaves/explanations.md

 - Reasons behind the solution

-    This solution performes only one iteration with theta-of 2 space complexity.
+    This solution performs only one iteration with theta-of 2 space complexity.
     There's another solution to iterate the linked list over twice; to know the length, then find the node.
 Compared to this, the solution is better when the linked list is really long.